tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ```

 ### Observable methods

+Methods on the Observable object itself that may be chained.

 ```typescript
 // composes together a sequence of operators (see below) that are applied to transform the stream pipe<A>(...op1: OperatorFunction<T, A>): Observable<A>;